wchang88/Taiwanese_ASR_MT/README.md

 - [TAT-Vol2 Sample](https://sites.google.com/speech.ntut.edu.tw/fsw/home/tat-corpus?authuser=0) (ASR)

 ## To Run
+### Setup
+- Run `pip install -r requirements.txt` to install necessary dependencies
+- Set the FAIRSEQ_DIR environmental variable via `export FAIRSEQ_DIR="/path/to/fairseq/"`
 ### MT
-- Process the input data with `preprocess-icorpus-bilingual.sh`.
+- Process the input data with `preprocess-icorpus-bilingual.sh /path/to/icorpus/directory`.
-Make sure to change the ICORPUS_PATH variable in the script.
 - Train the model with `traineval_nan_cmn.sh`

 Once model is trained, we can apply it to 1) the SuiSiann dataset, or 2) the output of ASR,